dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - A total ordering exists between all writes to one atomic variable M
     - This relation conceptually places some of the reads also along the line of total ordering driven by the coherence rules
   - It is used along with *strongly happens before* to define the total ordering of sequentially consistent atomic operations across all atomic variables
-    - The position of an operation that *strongly happens before* another is fixed in the total ordering
+    - The relative position of an operation that *strongly happens before* another is fixed in the total ordering
     - The remaining operations find their position based on incidental *coherence ordered before* relations
   - Atomic operation A is *coherence ordered before* atomic operation B
     - If A is a write operation and B is a read operation and B reads the value written by A